gustaveroussy/EaCoN/README.md

 /home/project/WES/S13_WES_hg19_Tumor.BAM | /home/project/WES/S13_WES_hg19_Normal.BAM | S13_WES
 /home/project/WES/S14_WES_hg19_Tumor.BAM | /home/project/WES/S14_WES_hg19_Normal.BAM | S14_WES

-- The binning, then normalization command lines (using 2 threads)
+- Binning, then normalization command lines (using 2 threads)

   ``` r
   WES.Bin.Batch(BAM.list.file = "/home/project/WES/BAM_list.txt", BINpack = "/home/project/EaCoN_results/SureSelect_v5_merged_sorted_hg19_b50.GC.rda", nthread = 2)
   WES.Normalize.ff.Batch(BINpack = "/home/project/EaCoN_results/SureSelect_v5_merged_sorted_hg19_b50.GC.rda", nthread = 2)
   ```

-You can notice that here we did not specify any RDS or list file to **WES.Normalize.ff.Batch**.
+Note that here we did not specify any RDS or list file to **WES.Normalize.ff.Batch**.
 This is because this fonction needs as its first argument _BIN.RDS.files_, a **list** of _"\_binned.RDS"_ files (generated at the former command line), and by default it will recursively search downwards the current working directory for any of these RDS files.
 You can of course design your own list of RDS files to process, if you know a bit of R.

 #### **L2R & BAF Segmentation**